Reinventing the "Programming Lab" Experience

 Wonder Workshop is a STEM based interactive learning experience suitable for K-5 learners.
 The combined hardware/software solution is especially designed for key elements of hands-on, sensory play considered essential for early elementary learning foundations found to be lacking relevance in today's 21st century K-3 classrooms.
-The "bundled" solution for early childhood combines tactile, kinesthetic involvement for students with programmable robots (Dash & Dot) guided and informed by a foundational curriculum introducing basic computer programming and problem solving to young learners.
+The "bundled" solution for early childhood combines tactile, kinesthetic involvement for students with programmable robots (Dash & Dot) guided and informed by a foundational curriculum introducing basic computer programming, problem solving, and engineering to young learners.

 How does it Work?

 The Wonder Workshop approach uniquely combines the proven pedagogical methodology of hands-on sensory play encouraged by the NAEYC curriculum best practices with introductory problem solving reinforcement.
 With Wonder Workshop, this occurs through the advancement of tactile fine motor skills via robot instrumentation devices (Dash & Dot) that receive commands that are developed, programmed and deployed by each student through their progression of lessons.
 The impact of the combination of device + software as a bundled solution impacts the student experience in ways that a software application alone cannot.
 The teacher-prepared rubric of standards-based lessons, commands, and instructions - the core of both mathematical and science lab thinking - ensures that a highly engaging experience also imparts foundational principals of mathematics, science, and language arts.